dipscope/TypeManager.TS/README.md

 ### Use implicit conversion decorator

-By default if declared type will not match provided during serialization or deserialization - an error will be logged and result value will be undefined.
-This means that for example assigning `number` to `string` will not work as `StringSerializer` expects `string`.
-However `number` and other types can be converted to `string` for you when implicit conversion is enabled.
+By default if declared type will not match provided during serialization or deserialization an error will be logged and result value will be undefined.
+This means that for example assigning `Number` to `String` will not work as `StringSerializer` expects `String`.
+However `Number` and other types can be converted to `String` for you when implicit conversion is enabled.

 ```typescript
 import { Type, Property, UseImplicitConversion } from '@dipscope/type-manager';